Second monkeypox case confirmed in NZ, unlinked to first infection

 A second case of monkeypox has been confirmed in New Zealand.

-The person, who has a record of recent overseas travel, is currently isolating in the Northern region.
+The person, who has a record of recent overseas travel, is isolating in the northern region.

 "This case is not linked to the case reported on Saturday, and there is no evidence of any community transmission of monkeypox," the Ministry of Health said.